Ajax2151/Ajax2151/README.md

 - 👋 Hi, I’m @Ajax2151
-- 👀 I’m interested in data management and learning back end coding
+- 👀 I’m interested in creating apps that can be used in everyday life for fun and/or profit.
-- 🌱 I’m currently learning Python and full-stack web development
+- 🌱 I’m currently learning Python and dipping my toes into Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached at ajackson2511@gmail.com